vibe-code-science-news/planet-nine-finder/README.md

-You can just do things.

-Based on the research by Terry Long Phan's team, we've analyzed the reported Planet Nine candidate detection and developed a search strategy to locate it in current data.
+Based on the research by Terry Long Phan's team (https://arxiv.org/abs/2504.17288) , we've analyzed the reported Planet Nine candidate detection and developed a search strategy to locate it in current data.
 The object was initially detected in IRAS data from 1983 at RA: 35.74075°, Dec: -48.5125°, and then appeared in AKARI data from 2006 at RA: 35.18379°, Dec: -49.2135°.
 This represents an angular motion of approximately 2.06 arcminutes per year, consistent with an object at 500-700 AU.
 Using this motion rate, we've projected its current position for 2025 to be approximately RA: 34.72369°, Dec: -49.79259°.
 Our visualization shows the trajectory and our proposed search area around this position.
 Key aspects of our search strategy include: